 - Professional associations

-If you know of a code that we should have in our collection, please contact us with your comments and suggestions.
+If you know of a code that we should have in our collection or have any questions, please contact us with your comments and suggestions.

 In 1998, when we began posting codes of ethics online, we decided that instead of only providing links to codes of ethics, we would attempt to post the full text of codes on our site.
 As some scholars are interested in studying the development of codes over time, this approach has proven to be extremely valuable.
 We now have a number of codes of ethics that are unavailable anywhere else on the Internet.